REFUND / CANCELLATION POLICY

 Individual counselling appointments

-Access to after-hours appointment times is key to this specialty service.
+Access to after-hours appointment times in relatively short timeframes is key to this specialty service.

 To hold your appointment time, please make full payment by the due date and time on the confirmation invoice.